 Focus on Your Own Skill Development

 Real growth happens when you focus inward.
-Stop worrying about what others are doing and concentrate on perfecting your own technique.
+Instead of measuring yourself against everyone else, concentrate on perfecting your own technique.
 Every rep matters.
 Every detail counts.
-This self-focused approach isn't selfish—it makes you a better training partner.
+This self-focused approach isn't selfish—it makes you a better training partner and a steadier presence on the mats.

 Being a Good Teammate

 A good training partner shows up ready to work.
-They help others learn by being a willing practice dummy, giving honest feedback, and maintaining intensity during drills.
-Good teammates don't waste time with off-topic chatter during instruction—they save social conversations for after class.
+They help others learn by being a willing practice partner, giving honest feedback, and bringing real energy to every drill.
+The best teammates lift the whole room—your focus and effort make everyone around you better.

 Role Modeling for Parents